VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Experiments, Results, and Analysis

-\textbf{Network architectures:} Following FIBER \citep{dou2022coarse}, we adopt Swin-Base \citep{liu2021swin} and RoBERTa-Base \cite{liu2019roberta} as our vision and text encoders, which are initialized with weights from uni-modal pre-training.
-We collect patch- and token features from last transformer layers, and feed them into local projector network to compute GOT loss.
-Furthermore, we apply \texttt{AvgPool} on patch and token-features, and fed them into global projector network to compute BT loss.
-Both local and global projector networks has $3$ linear layers with dimension $2048$-$2048$-$1024$, with batch normalization and ReLU after first two layers.
-An ablation on projector dimension is given in Appendix \ref{sec:ablation_projector}.
-During downstream tasks, we use the image and text features after the \texttt{AvgPool} layer.
+Following FIBER \citep{dou2022coarse}, we adopt Swin-Base \citep{liu2021swin} and RoBERTa-Base \citep{liu2019roberta} as our vision and text encoders, which are initialized with weights from uni-modal pre-training.
+We collect patch- and token features from the last transformer layers, feed them into the local projector network, and compute GOT loss.
+Furthermore, we apply \texttt{AvgPool} on patch and token features, feed them into the global projector network, and compute BT loss.
+Both local and global projector networks have three linear layers with dimensions $2048$-$2048$-$1024$, with batch normalization and ReLU after the first two layers.
+Section \ref{sec:albation_study} gives an ablation on projector dimension.
+We use the image and text features after the \texttt{AvgPool} layer during downstream tasks.
 For CMAF, we insert the cross-attention into the top 6 blocks of the vision and text encoders.
 Moreover, for direct comparison with existing uni-modal baselines, we re-train \model\ with ResNet$50$ \citep{he2016deep} and Swin-Tiny image encoders.